microdropletsElectrically charged fluids

 EDUCATION

-1) 1989-1994: MS in Physics at UNCPBA, Argentina (Universidad Nacional del Centro de la Provincia de Buenos Aires, Argentina).
+1) 1989-1994: BS in Physics at UNCPBA, Argentina (Universidad Nacional del Centro de la Provincia de Buenos Aires).

 Thesis: Columnar to Equiaxed Transicion in Aluminum base Alloys.